Breeder of third generation Minuet and Minuet Tall cats, the pride of cat lovers, and the kings and queens of the cat world.

-So you’re thinking of getting a Napoleon kitten.
+So you’re thinking of getting a Minuet kitten.
 That’s fantastic.
 You are in for a treat.
-Napoleons are wonderful cats that love their human family and bring a tremendous amount of joy to you.
-Hopefully, you have done your research on the breed you want and know that you are committed to taking on the responsibility of caring for such a treasure.
+Minuets are wonderful cats that love their human family and bring a tremendous amount of joy to you.
+Hopefully, you have done your research on the breed and know that you are committed to taking on the responsibility of caring for such a treasure.

 We hope we can help you find the right cat for either you or your family.
 If we don’t have one at the time you’re ready, we can help you look for one from another reputable breeder.

 Getting a kitten is a big deal and looking for the right one can be a little daunting.
 We would like to make it as pleasant an experience as possible.
 Communications is key in that respect, and we encourage you to contact us with any questions you have about the process.

-We are committed to producing the best third generation Napoleons out there, which means that our kittens will have parents and grandparents that are nothing but Napoleons.
-At this time, it is acceptable to use Munchkins and the Persian breed group to produce Napoleons, and this is completely fine with other breeders, but we have been very successful with our small group of Minuet parents.
-Eventually, though, the standards may faze out the outcross breed groups and our breeding program is modeled that way.
-Since our cats are second-
+We are committed to producing the best third generation Napoleons out there, which means that our kittens will have parents and grandparents that are nothing but Minuets.
+At this time, it is still acceptable to use Munchkins and the Persian breed group to produce Minuets, and this is completely fine with other breeders, but we have been very successful with our small group of Minuet parents.
+Eventually, though, the standards may faze out the outcross breed groups and our breeding program is modeled to anticipate that eventuality.
+Since our cats are at least second-

-The cost of our kittens are as follows:
+The cost of our pet kittens is as follows:

-The cost of each kitten is dependent on color, lineage, and conformation standards.
+The cost of each kitten is dependent on color, lineage, and conformation to standards.
 Cats that display show quality traits will run a little higher.
-Kittens that will be used for breeding programs will carry an additional $500 breeding rights fee.
-Otherwise, all kittens will be sold as pets only and will be spayed or neutered before going home with the owner.
-Learn more about getting a kitten from us on our Tiny Lions Kittens page.
+We prefer to sell only kittens as pets, but on very rare occasions, we have sold quality kittens to a breeder that we agreed with their breeding program.
+Such a breeding program included their cats being family members.
+Learn more about getting any kitten from us on our Tiny Lions Kittens page.
 You’ll see everything you get with your kitten.

-If you wish to get on a waiting list, you will have to fill out a questionnaire.
+If you wish to get on our Litter Update List, you will have to fill out a questionnaire.
 Very few breeders require this, but we are concerned about where our kittens go after they leave us.
-Napoleons are very resilient and adaptable cats, and having other pets in the house will not prohibit you from getting a kitten from us.
-The questionnaire will help us understand your living situation, as well as to give you a chance to reflect on the consequences of bringing a Napoleon into your home.
+Minuets are very resilient and adaptable cats, and having other pets in the house will not prohibit you from getting a kitten from us.
+The questionnaire will help us understand your living situation, as well as to give you a chance to reflect on the consequences of bringing a new kitten into your home.
 We can review your answers and give advice on how to incorporate your new kitten into your family.
-You can also find helpful suggestions on our Advice page in the menu.
+You can also find helpful suggestions on our Advice page in the above menu.

 If you have any questions, please don’t hesitate to contact us at: